-- Farmington Creek Trail within Ezra T. Clark Park would be realigned as a result of this option.
-About 874 linear feet of the Farmington Creek Trail would be realigned.
-This segment uses a pedestrian crossing on the south side of State Street to cross I-15, the railroad tracks, and Legacy Parkway (see Appendix 4A, Figures for Section 4(f) Public Parks and Recreation Areas, Figure 1A). - Ezra T. Clark Park would be impacted on its western edge (partial acquisition of about 0.17 acre of the 0.47-acre parcel owned by Farmington City and about 0.75 acre of the 2-acre total park acreage (including the parcels owned by UDOT) with this option.
-There would be no impacts to the parking lot, pavilion, or historical monument (see Appendix 4A, Figure 1A). - Farmington Junior High School playing fields would have temporary construction impacts to the west edge of the playing fields from construction of the new frontage road and potential installation of a noise wall.
+The realigned Farmington Creek Trail would still be located in Ezra T. Clark Park near its current alignment.
+This segment uses a pedestrian crossing on the south side of State Street to cross I-15, the railroad tracks, and Legacy Parkway (see Appendix 4A, Figures for Section 4(f) Public Parks and Recreation Areas, Figure 1A).

+- Ezra T. Clark Park would be impacted on its western edge (partial acquisition of about 0.04 acre of the 0.47-acre parcel owned by Farmington City and about 0.62 acre of the 2-acre total park acreage (including the parcels owned by UDOT) with this option.
+There would be no impacts to the parking lot, pavilion, or historical monument.
+There would be temporary impacts to 0.41 acre of the central part of the park in the areas where the Farmington Creek Trail is realigned (see Appendix 4A, Figure 1A). - Farmington Junior High School playing fields would have temporary construction impacts to the west edge of the playing fields from construction of the new frontage road and potential installation of a noise wall.
 There would be no permanent conversion of right-of-way (see Appendix 4A, Figure 2). - South Park would have 0.40 acre of land acquired on the west edge of the 6.6-acre park.
 There would be impacts to the park strip and landscaping between the parking lot and frontage road, and the softball field and frontage road.
 The skate park would be impacted with the relocation of the Central Davis Sewer District pump station.
+The Action Alternative design includes about 15 feet between the new sidewalk and the existing softball backstop and fence on the west side of the softball diamond.
+UDOT currently anticipates that there would be enough space to continue to use the softball diamond, fences, backstop, and benches in their existing location.
 There would be no impacts to parking lot capacity (see Appendix 4A, Figure 3). - Centerville Community Park would have 0.92 acre of land acquired on the west edge of the 30-acre park.
 There would be impacts to landscaping between the parking lot and frontage road.
 There would be no impacts to parking capacity.
 There would also be temporary impacts to 0.14 acre of the park from installing a new trail overpass of I-15, the railroad lines, and Legacy Parkway that connects to the Legacy Parkway Trail and the Denver and Rio Grande Western Trail.
-This new trail overpass would be considered a beneficial impact to Centerville Community Park (see Appendix 4A, Figure 4).
+This new trail overpass would be considered a beneficial impact to Centerville Community Park (see Appendix 4A, Figure 4). - Woods Cross Elementary School playing fields would have temporary construction impacts to the eastern edge of the playing fields to replace the noise wall.
+There would be no permanent conversion of right-of-way (see Appendix 4A, Figure 5). - Woods Cross High School playing fields would have 0.32 acre of land acquired on the west edge of the 4.2-acre playing fields.
+Impacts would remove about 5 to 7 feet of property consisting of landscaping and sidewalk on the western edge of the playing fields and would require replacing the chain link fence south of the baseball field (see Appendix 4A, Figure 6).